phing-brasil/phing-docs/src/render/capitulo6/escrevendo-mappers.html.md

 ---
 layout: page
-title: Tipos básicos
+title: Escrevendo mappers
 originalLink: https://www.phing.info/docs/stable/hlhtml/index.html#d5e2009
 ---

 Writing your own filename mapper classes will allow you to control how names are transformed in tasks like CopyTask, MoveTask, XSLTTask, etc. In some cases you may want to extend existing mappers (e.g. creating a GlobMapper that also transforms to uppercase); in other cases, you may simply want to create a very specific name transformation that isn't easily accomplished with other mappers like GlobMapper or RegexpMapper.

 6.8.1 Creating a Mapper

 Writing filename mappers is simplified by interface support in PHP5.
 Essentially, your custom filename mapper must implement phing.mappers.FileNameMapper.
 Here's an example of a filename mapper that creates DOS-style file names.
 For this example, the "to" and "from" attributes are not needed because all files will be transformed.
 To see the "to" and "from" attributes in action, look at phing.mappers.GlobMapper or phing.mappers.RegexpMapper.

 require_once "phing/mappers/FileNameMapper.php";